 He died as a fighter, Monday morning.
 And despite the terminal prognosis, the cancer never won.
 His body may have ultimately failed him, but his spirit never did.
-It was his heart, or maybe his brain, it’s not clear which, that killed him.
+It was his heart, or maybe his brain, that killed him.
 Not the cancer.

 That terrible endurance was something I never wanted to learn from my Dad, but I did.
 He taught me many other things, some of which I wrote down in an admittedly lengthy letter to my then unborn daughter.
 Here are ten that I’ve thought about this week.

 My Dad grew up with very little.
 What wealth his family on one side had had at one point had largely petered out, and while his father always worked, you don’t become a minister for the money.
 Still, the family prioritized education, and so he went to Williams like his father and brother before him, and from there it was on to Harvard Business School.
 That provided him with access to jobs that featured, let’s just call it, high income potential.
 For the first time in his life, he had money.
 And but for his kids, that could have been his life.